CodeLongAndProsper90/ULRtA-/README.md

 Syntax: join \[string\] \[string\] \[register\]
 Example: join "Hi, " $NAME $RESPONSE

+## int

+Converts the specified register to an int, and raises ConversionError if it fails
+Syntax: int \[register\]
+Example: int $INPUT

+## str

+Converts the specified register to an string, and raises ConversionError if it fails
+Syntax: str \[register\]
+Example: str $INPUT

 ## How to label

 To make a label for a goto or if, just prefix it with a '.'